 - Wood Scratch Repair – You can use coffee to hide scratches on dark wood or espresso finishes.
-Mix a small amount of grounds with warm water to make a paste, rub the paste over the scratch, and wipe it off with a towel.
-The grounds stain the wood, and make the scratch less noticeable.
+Mix a few grounds with warm water to make a paste, rub the paste over the scratch, and wipe it off with a towel.
+The grounds stain the wood and make the scratch less noticeable.

 - Recipes – Used coffee grounds work just as well as fresh grounds in food recipes.
-You can also add a small amount of grounds to chocolate baked goods for some added flavor.
+You can also add a few grounds to chocolate baked goods for some added flavor.
 YUM!

 - Fabric Dye – Steep the grounds in water, strain out the grounds, and you’ve got all natural brown fabric dye!

-- Body Scrub – Use those coffee grounds to make this awesome coffee body scrub!
+- Body Scrub – Use those coffee grounds to make this excellent coffee body scrub!

 - Deodorize Shoes – Stick a sachet of dried coffee grounds into a smelly pair of shoes to get rid of the stink.

 - Hand Odor Remover – Cooking with onions or garlic leaves a strong odor on your hands that most liquid soaps can’t remove.
-After cooking, wet your hands and rub a small amount of coffee grounds on them, then rinse with cool water.
-This removes the odor from your hands and nails.
+After cooking, wet your hands and rub a few coffee grounds on them, then rinse with fresh water.
+This eliminates the odor from your hands and nails.